Brian Scudamore: WOW 1 DAY PAINTING

 When Scudamore was looking for a company to paint his house, he saw an ad from a company claiming to paint an entire house in a day.
 Skeptical but curious, Scudamore decided to hire One Day Painting.
 He was so surprised and pleased with the results that he decided to approach the previous owner about franchising the company.
 Scudamore bought the majority stake and set out to apply the same principles and infrastructure of 1-800-GOT-JUNK? to another customer-focused, service-based business, which became WOW 1 DAY PAINTING (he'd initially renamed it 1-888-WOW1DAY!
 Painting).
 Scudamore launched the first franchise in Vancouver in late 2010, followed by the first US franchise in Seattle.
 Since then, the franchise has grown to service over 60 locations in Canada and the United States.

 Shack Shine

 The latest home-service brand from Scudamore is Shack Shine, launched in January 2016.
 Shack Shine is a franchised company that provides gutter-cleaning, power washing, christmas light installations and window washing.
 Shack Shine services 60 locations in Canada and the United States.

 Entrepreneurship

 Near the end of 2015, Scudamore revealed a new term for the model of franchising used by O2E Brands - "entrypreneurship", defined as an entry point for aspiring entrepreneurs who don't have access to the expertise or capital to launch a business venture.

+On April 4, 2024, CBC announced Brian would be on season nineteen of Dragons' Den.
+The show's Executive Producer states, "His presence enriches the Den’s dynamic, offering invaluable expertise and inspiration to Canadian audiences and aspiring entrepreneurs.”